nhatnamhuynh/nhatnamhuynh/README.md

 * **RISC CPU 16-bit** — Designed a 16-bit RISC CPU in Verilog HDL, with 4-bit opcodes and 12-bit operand addresses.
 Synthesized and implemented on FPGA with optimized resource (168 LUTs, 101 FFs) and timing (0.095 ns WNS).
 * **Systolic Array 2x2 for Matrix Multiplication** — Implemented a robust and scalable Matrix Multiplier using Systolic Architecture.
-* **Obstacle Obstacle Detection and Distance Measurement Using Ultrasonic Sensing and Timer Input Capture on STM32F103** — Built a real-time STM32 firmware to detect obstacles, measure distance, and warn vehicle drivers in multiple channels.
+* **Obstacle Obstacle Detection and Distance Measurement Using Ultrasonic Sensing and Timer Input Capture on STM32F103** — Built a real-time STM32 firmware to detect obstacles, measure distance, and warn vehicle drivers through multiple channels.

 ---

 ### 📫 My Contacts

 * **Email:** [nam.huynhnhatnam@hcmut.edu.vn](mailto:nam.huynhnhatnam@hcmut.edu.vn)
-* **Location:** Ho Chi Minh City, Vietnam